 - I want to create modules for games by SPI, which is a banned publisher according to the vassalengine wiki.

-- My modules are typcially bare-bones - just map and counters.
+- My modules are usually bare-bones, mainly just map and counters.
 No charts and tables.
-No eye-candy toolbar buttons.

 - Some of the modules are experimental, as I explore the capabilities of the software.

-- Most have not been playtested.
-When they are, it is almost guaranteed that there will need to be edits and addenda.
+- Many have not been playtested.
+When they are, it is almost guaranteed that there will need to be edits.